engivan-oracle/developer/java-management-advanced-features/configure-post-install-actions-and-install-java-runtimes/configure-post-install-actions-and-install-java-runtimes.md

 In this lab, you will:

-   * Create a set of post java installation action consisting of changing the minimum key length for RSA to >2048 bits and disabling tls 1.0 and tls 1.1
+   * Create a set of post Java installation action consisting of changing the minimum key length for RSA to >2048 bits and disabling TLS 1.0 and TLS 1.1
    * Create a Install Java Runtime Work Request using the Java Management Service console interface.
-   * Verify Java Runtime installation and post java installation actions.
+   * Verify Java Runtime installation and post Java installation actions.

 ### Prerequisites